MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ```

 ### -PlatformUpdatesChannel

-Specifies when devices receive Microsoft Defender platform updates during the monthly gradual rollout.
+Specifies when devices receive Microsoft Defender platform updates during the monthly gradual
+rollout.
 Valid values are:

-- NotConfigured.
-Devices stay up to date automatically during the gradual release cycle.
-This value is suitable for most devices.
+- NotConfigured: Devices stay up to date automatically during the gradual release cycle.
+This value
+is suitable for most devices.
-- Beta.
-Devices are the first to receive new updates.
-Select Beta Channel to participate in identifying and reporting issues to Microsoft.
-Devices in the Windows Insider Program are subscribed to this channel by default.
-This value is for use in manual test environments only and a limited number of devices.
+- Beta: Devices are the first to receive new updates.
+Select Beta Channel to participate in
+identifying and reporting issues to Microsoft.
+Devices in the Windows Insider Program are
+subscribed to this channel by default.
+This value is for use in manual test environments only and
+for a limited number of devices.
-- Broad.
-Devices are offered updates only after the gradual release cycle completes.
-This value is suggested for a broad set of devices in your production population, from 10 to 100 percent.
+- Preview: Devices are offered updates earliest during the monthly gradual release cycle.
+This value
+is suggested for pre-production or validation environments.
-- Preview.
-Devices are offered updates earliest during the monthly gradual release cycle.
-This value is suggested for pre-production or validation environments.
+- Staged: Devices are offered updates after the monthly gradual release cycle.
+This value is
-- Staged.
-Devices are offered updates after the monthly gradual release cycle.
-This value is suggested for a small, representative part of your production population, around 10 percent.
+suggested for a small, representative part of your production population, around 10 percent.
+- Broad: Devices are offered updates only after the gradual release cycle completes.
+This value is
+suggested for a broad set of devices in your production population, from 10 to 100 percent.
+- Delayed

 ```yaml
 Type: UpdatesChannelType